8 Targeting Strategies for AMC Audiences

 With AMC, you can build precise, behavior-driven audience segments based on how users engage with your products–across browsing, add-to-cart activity, and purchase history.
 The goal is to identify not just what customers are doing, but where they are in their purchase journey, and to deliver messaging that fits their stage and intent.

-Following are some behavioral AMC audience targeting strategies you can get started with:
+Following are some behavioral AMC audience targeting strategies you can start with:

 Engage users who have seen only one ad type